I’ve been drawing and painting for most of my life and love sharing tutorials and tips to help anyone who wants to learn about art.

 At this point, I set the painting aside for a couple days before doing the last touches.

-For the lighthouse painting, I started by filling in the sky with a medium blue shade.
+For the lighthouse painting below, I started by filling in the sky with a medium blue shade.

 When painting a scenic painting such as this, I usually start with the background first (sky, water), and then work on the foreground (rocks and then lighthouse).